a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

     </ul>
 </div>

-Now that the business logic has been implemented, we can add a method to the `api.widget_list` endpoint to handle `GET` requests which will call the `retrieve_widget_list` function.
+Now that the business logic has been implemented, we can add a method to the `api.widget_list` endpoint that will call `retrieve_widget_list` after parsing/validating the request data.

 ### `WidgetList` Resource (GET Request)

+We created the `api.widget_list` endpoint <a href="/series/flask_api_tutorial/part-5/#widgetlist-resource-post-request">in Part 5</a> and implemented the function that handles `POST` requests.
+According to **Table 1**, this endpoint also supports `GET` requests which allows clients to retrieve lists of `widgets`.

+Open `/app/api/widgets/endpoints.py` and make the following updates to the import statements:

 {{< highlight python "linenos=table,hl_lines=8-12 14 17-20" >}}"""API endpoint definitions for /widgets namespace."""
 from http import HTTPStatus